Heart attacks have traditionally been considered an older person’s disease. That assumption is increasingly wrong.

 Between 2009 and 2020, obesity rates in young adults rose from 32.7% to 40.9%.
 Nearly half of adults aged 20–44 now have at least one major cardiovascular risk factor.
 Deaths from obesity-related ischemic heart disease increased 180% from 1999 to 2020.

-The key driver is duration of exposure.
+The key driver is duration of exposure to obesity.
 A 35-year-old who has been obese since age 15 carries far more cardiovascular risk than their current BMI alone suggests.
 Twenty years of insulin resistance, chronic inflammation, and endothelial dysfunction accelerate atherosclerosis in arteries that should still be young.

-The AHA recognized this in 2023 by defining Cardiovascular-Kidney-Metabolic (CKM) Syndrome — a framework that treats obesity, diabetes, kidney disease, and heart disease as a single interconnected condition rather than separate problems.
+The AHA recognized this in 2023 by defining Cardiovascular-Kidney-Metabolic (CKM) Syndrome.
+CKM is a framework that treats obesity, diabetes, kidney disease, and heart disease as a single interconnected condition rather than separate problems.

 COVID didn’t start the trend, but it made it worse.
 A Cleveland Clinic / USC study using UK Biobank data found that heart attack, stroke, and death risk was 2x higher among all COVID patients and 4x higher among those hospitalized.
 Elevated heart disease risk from COVID-19 persisted for up to three years*after infection.